Why You Should Be Using Module-Embedded SIM Technology

-The ways in which we connect to our world are rapidly evolving, with technological capabilities driving us beyond manual human-to-machine communication and into a world where IoT enables devices to recognize, anticipate, and react to users’ needs without a physical button push.
-Current estimates put the number of devices connected through the Internet of Things (IoT) likely to reach 30.9 billion by 2025, up from the 13.8 billion expected in 2021.
+The ways we connect to our world are rapidly evolving.
+Technological capabilities are driving us beyond manual human-to-machine communication.
+The Internet of Things (IoT) enables devices to recognize, anticipate and react to users’ needs without pushing a button.
+Current estimates say the number of connected IoT devices is likely to reach 30.9 billion by 2025, up from the 13.8 billion expected in 2021.

-New module-embedded SIM technology represents a significant step forward in overcoming this challenge.
-Embedded Universal Integrated Circuit Card (eUICC) combined with multi-IMSI standards can increase IoT deployment speed and efficiency of IoT deployments while reducing costs over the lifetime of your ‘things’.
+The evolving embedded SIM (eSIM) technology represents a significant step forward in overcoming this challenge.
+Embedded Universal Integrated Circuit Card (eUICC) combined with multi-IMSI standards can increase IoT deployment speed and efficiency while reducing costs over your devices’ lifetime.

-With new rollouts, the technology is expected to improve four major areas lacking in current SIM technology:
+With new rollouts, the technology will improve four major areas lacking in current SIM technology:

-With a SIM chip or an integrated UICC (iUICC)-hosted SIM, your mobile-connected products don’t need to be customized in the factory for their destination.
-Ordering, building in and testing MNO specific SIM cards in the factory is no longer required, resulting in a lower bill of material (BOM) and lower production costs.
+With a SIM chip or an integrated UICC (iUICC)-hosted SIM, your mobile-connected products don’t need to be customized for their destination.
+Ordering, building in and testing MNO-specific SIM cards in the factory is no longer required, which lowers the bill of materials (BOM) and production costs.

 Never replace another SIM card again.
-Remote provisioning reduces the complexity of physically removing and replacing single-profile SIM cards in deployed IoT devices.
-Instead, you can remotely change your network carrier profile for your device, over-the-air and securely from the cloud.
+Remote provisioning and zero-touch onboarding reduce the complexity of physically removing and replacing single-profile SIM cards in deployed IoT devices.
+Instead, you can remotely change the network carrier profile for your device over the air and securely from the cloud.
 This capability means you have one global SIM for your IoT device life cycle.
 This future-proof global IoT connectivity keeps your solutions more flexible and sustainable.

-IoT security vulnerability continues to be a major concern for most undergoing digital transformation, especially when it comes to cyber-attacks of connected things.
-Advanced module-embedded SIM technology, like Telit simWISE, employs cyber-security technology covering the entire life-cycle chain from MNO provisioning to manufacturing and end-point provisioning.
+IoT security vulnerability is a major concern for most undergoing digital transformation, especially regarding cyberattacks.
+Advanced module-embedded SIM technology alongside the Telit NExTPlus eUICC solution employs cybersecurity technology.
+This security covers the entire life cycle, from MNO provisioning to manufacturing and end-point provisioning.